Asset-based community development: Ethics

 Since ABCD relies on existing community assets to create change, it has been criticized for implying that disadvantaged communities have all the resources they need to solve community problems.
+ABCD has also been opposed by some social policy analysts who see the approach as offering governments the justification for eroding public services and furthering privatization agendas.
 According to the ABCD Institute, however, ABCD methodology recognizes that systemic injustice may require disadvantaged communities to seek assistance from outside the community.
 ABCD maintains that interventions from exterior sources will be most effective when a community’s assets are leveraged at full capacity.
 ABCD is described as a more sustainable model of community development than needs-based community development, because needs-based approaches may perpetuate community problems by emphasizing deficiencies and the necessity for reliance on outside assistance.
 By contrast, ABCD aims to build capacity within communities by expanding their social capital.
 By working with outside resources and simultaneously building trust within the community, more members can make use of a wider array of strengths.

 Examples

+Since its introduction in the early 1990s, the ABCD framework has been applied around the world in many different contexts and types of organizations to mobilize community knowledge and assts to address complex community challenges.

+The Abundant Community Initiative (ACI) approach, first piloted in Edmonton, Alberta, Canada, in 2013, is an example of how ABCD can be used to revitalize neighborhoods through citizen collaboration with local government and community-based organizations.
+Municipalities across North America have modelled their own ABCD projects around the lessons learned by the ACI project so the name was changed to Abundant Community Edmonton.

+The Coady Institute at St. Francis Xavier University shares case studies of ABCD initiatives on its organizational website.
+Other case studies of ABCD interventions are documented in Winterford et al's 2023 book A Strength-Based Approach for International Development: Reframing Aid.

 There are 17 ABCD sites in Leeds, in the UK, developed under a programme which started in 2013.